 Maturity is defined as the accumulated product of the time and temperature.
 Maturity-strength curves have been widely used in the precast/prefabricated concrete industry with much success.
 Several commercial products are available in the marketplace which record temperatures on a continual basis.
-All use a temperature measuring probe and a triggering time clock.
+All utilize a temperature measuring probe and a triggering time clock.
 Information is stored in a micro-chip board and can be retrieved at any later time.
 The test for maturity is covered by ASTM C1074-87.

 In the Cedar Rapids-Collins Road Fast Track project, the test locations in the pavement and field cured test specimens were monitored by an M-meter.
-The following locations were monitored with the temperature probe thermocouples:
+The following positions for the temperature probe thermocouples were monitored:

-- At center slab 0.5-inch from top, 0.5-inch from bottom, and mid depth - One foot from edge of slab same locations as at center slab - o Air - Test Specimens 4 1/2-inch diameter cylinder and 6-inch x 6- inch x 20-inch beam
+- At center slab - 0.5 inch from top, 0.5 inch from bottom, and mid-depth

+- One foot from edge of slab same as at center slab - Air - Test Specimens 41/2 inch diameter cylinder and 6" x 6" x 20" beam

-Figures 7 and 8 present the time/temperature data in one Fast Track section and one Fast Track II section, respectively.
+Figures 7 and 8 present the time/temperature data for the above positions in one Fast Track section and one Fast Track II section, respectively.
 A maturity versus flexural strength correlation was developed from the data (integration of time/temperature plot using the Nurse-saul equation).